gvwilson/sensibleadventures/misc/bear-02.md

 garrison house's parade courtyard was covered with the remains of the tornado's makeshift toys.
 Noxy stared at the destruction for a moment, then tried to shake free of Mope's grasp.
 "Let me go!" she protested.
-"I have to find Cloak!"
+"I have to find Charger!"

 "Never mind your cloud," the orangutan said.
 "Where's Sergeant Dambu?"
 The magician could no longer be seen on the roof of the old house.